 Sarcoplasmic hypertrophy is achieved through what is known as fatigue training.
 Fatigue training is training at an intensity ~75% of your 1RM with reps in the range of 10-15 and short rest periods 45-90 seconds.
 It is referred to as fatigue training as it rapidly and directly uses up a lot of the stored energy in your muscle cells and fatigues your muscles.

-When choosing the amount of sets for your workouts you must take into account the time under tension.
+When choosing the number of sets for your workouts you must take into account the time under tension.
 There is a minimum amount of time under tension required for muscle hypertrophy to occur.
-Due to this it is generally required to complete more total sets for your strength training routine than your higher rep fatigue training routine.
+Due to this, it is generally required to complete more total sets for your strength training routine than your higher rep fatigue training routine.

-In fatigue training you want to time under tension to be greater than the immediate energy available.
-The most immediate energy sources for short term anaerobic exercise is your ATP and creatine phosphate stores.
+In fatigue training, you want to time under tension to be greater than the immediate energy available.
+The most immediate energy source for short term anaerobic exercise is your ATP and creatine phosphate stores.
 These however are very short term and as such will be depleted in 7-10 seconds.
-After this your body will break down glycogen for energy, which will produce lactic acid (the burn).
+After this, your body will break down glycogen for energy, which will produce lactic acid (the burn).
 Therefore you must maintain a time under tension of over 10 seconds per set in fatigue training.
-The inclusion of slower reps, or methods such as same muscle supersets are a great way to achieve this.
+The inclusion of slower reps, or methods such as same muscle supersets, is a great way to achieve this.

 There is a spectrum through which myofibril and sarcoplasmic hypertrophy occur:

 - 1-5 Reps - Lead to a maximum increase in relative strength and myofibril recruitment.